ChristianToennes/VirtMRI/README.md

-# VMRI
+# SimMRI
-Simulation of MRI images written in JavaScript
+Simulation of MRI images written in JavaScript and C compiled to WebASM